Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Introduction

 Motivated by the effectiveness of classical models and the limitations of GDL, we introduce a simple yet effective model featuring a novel dual-pathway design, which synergizes linear modeling (LM) with a graph attention network (GAT) \cite{gat}.
 The LM pathway efficiently captures global connectivity patterns from whole connectivity matrices, while the GAT pathway adaptively extracts local graph structures using embeddings of BOLD time series as node features.
 Despite its simple architecture, experimental results demonstrate that our model consistently achieves robust and competitive performance across diverse datasets, rivaling or surpassing the best-performing baselines.
 Beyond predictive performance, the model offers more holistic and complementary interpretability through its dual-pathway design: the GAT pathway is particularly effective at highlighting localized subnetworks and functional hubs, offering insights into modularized brain organization, while the LM pathway emphasizes global connectivity patterns and network-wide efficiency.
 The patterns identified not only align well with established neuroscientific knowledge but also reveal specific functional connections, salient ROIs, and subnetworks associated with cognitive processes, potentially providing finer-grained insights into neural mechanisms.

-The findings of this study call for careful reflection on functional brain connectome analysis, especially in using complex GDL models.
+The findings of this study suggest caution with aggregation-based GDL models, particularly when connection profiles are used as node features, where aggregation shows clear negative effects.
 They underscore the importance of thoroughly benchmarking new models in future brain connectome research.
-Furthermore, we advocate for future research to prioritize interpretability and contextual knowledge for scientific or clinical applications over simply pursuing prediction accuracy.
+Meanwhile, we advocate for future research to prioritize interpretability and contextual knowledge for scientific or clinical applications over simply pursuing prediction accuracy.